It’s hard enough to make a permanent change of station overseas. Military families are finding it agonizing in a pandemic-torn world.

 - Stay at home order 1

 - Public event cancellations 0

 - Contact tracing 1

-The United States’ financial response has been very weak, with its score pulled down mainly by weak debt-relief policy, depsite a generous financial stimulus early in the crisis.
+The United States’ financial response has been relatively weak, with its score pulled down mainly by weak debt-relief policy, depsite a generous financial stimulus early in the crisis.

 - Income support 2

 The United States has not performed well in this category, as the government has engaged in misinformation as much as any country in the Index, although it has not limited press freedom in response to COVID-19.